abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 #### Function returning Functions

 this is a form of **Closure**, as in this example:![func calls func](./img/closure4.png)

+> We can do this because javascript functions are **first-class citizens** (can be passed around like any other value), and **closures / backpacks** allow us to keep the variables in the function's scope even after the function has finished executing.

 - most importantly -> `generatedFunc` **doesn't have any connection to** `createFunction`, as:
   - here `generatedFunc` is not equal to `createFunction` function